jarad/jarad.github.com/resources/smaster.md

 If you want to automate this process, you could run the script on logout by adding the command to your `~/.bash_logout` file.

+### workflowHelper on smaster

+Will Landau, an alumni, created a package to help manage simulation studies and real data analysis that utilize makefiles (specifically the remake R package) called [workflowHelper](https://github.com/wlandau/workflowHelper).
+This package is useful when simulating data, performing an analysis, or calculating summary statistics is time consuming.
+It is also useful when you want to easily re-run a simulation study due to bugs in code or add an additional analysis to the study.

+To use this package on smaster, I changed two things

+    1. Add `begin = c("SHELL=srun\n.SHELLFLAGS= -N1 -n1 bash -c\n\n")` to `workflow.R`.
+    1. Add `module load R` to your `~/.bash_profile` on smaster.

+Basically to get parallelization on the SLURM cluster, we run each job through its own `srun` command.
+This gets accomplished by changing the `SHELL` in the makefile.
+But every time we send a job to a node, we need the node to execute `module load R` to make sure we have access to R.
+This gets accomplished by the additional line in the `.bash_profile` that gets executed when logging into the node.

+There are probably alternative approaches but this is what I got to work.
+Also, you can modify the flags for whatever is appropriate in your application.

+To run this, you will use `make` with parallelization `-j`.
+For example, to run 4 parallel jobs use

+    make -j 4 > test.out 2> err.out

+which will send standard output to `test.out` and standard error to `err.out`.
+For some reason, much more goes to standard error than would be expected on this server.

 ## Resources

 - [ISU Slurm basics](http://researchit.las.iastate.edu/slurm-basics)